The Best YouTube Channels to Learn to Code for Free

 Frequently Asked Questions About Learning to Code

-If you have determination and self discipline, then you can learn to code on your own with free online resources.
+If you have determination and self-discipline, then you can learn to code on your own with free online resources.
 That said, coding can be challenging.
 It's good to stay motivated and create goals and deadlines so that you can keep progressing.
-People who struggle to keep themselves on track may prefer the support that comes from a coding bootcamp.
+People who struggle to keep themselves on track may prefer the support of a coding bootcamp.

+There are many methods to teach yourself coding.
 On top of free online coding courses and YouTube videos, there are several ways to teach yourself to code.
-You can read books, play with interactive tutorials or online coding games, and build your own small projects in addition to other methods to teach yourself coding.
+You can read books, play with interactive tutorials or online coding games, and build your own small projects.